DEFI-COLaF/LADaS/README.md

 - Selling Catalogs (for manuscripts and art pieces), in various fields (18th-20th century);
 - Noisy digitization (with fingers for example, 20th-21st century);
 - Academic papers (mostly Humanities and Social Sciences) (19th-21st century);
+- Magazines about technologies and video games, from 1920s to 2010;
 - Misc stuff found here and there.

 The data are in YoloV8 txt format (class center_x center_y width height).